 5a.
 Place serter on body.
 Hold serter steadily against your cleaned insertion site, without pushing serter too deeply into skin.

 Note: Failing to hold serter securely flat against body may allow serter to spring back after pressing buttons and result in improper insertion of sensor.

-- 5b.
+5b.
 Insert sensor.
-Press and release bump on both buttons at same time. - 5c.
+Press and release bump on both buttons at same time.

+5C.
 Hold serter against body.
-Continue holding serter against body to allow adhesive time to stick to skin. - 5d.
+Continue holding serter against body to allow adhesive time to stick to skin.

+QUICK REFERENCE GUIDE FOR USING THE ONE-PRESS SERTER WITH GUARDIAN[TM] SENSOR (3)

+5d.
 Remove serter from body.
-Slowly pull serter away from skin, making sure buttons are not pressed. - 6.
-Remove needle housing.
+Slowly pull away from skin, making sure buttons are not pressed.

+6. Remove needle housing.
 Gently hold base of sensor against skin with one hand.
-With other hand, hold the needle housing at the top and slowly pull straight out, away from the sensor.
-Dispose of needle housing in a sharps container. - 7a.
+With other hand, hold needle housing at top and slowly pull it straight away from sensor.
+Dispose of needle housing in sharps container.

+Note: Apply additional liquid adhesive.
+You may use an optional adhesive such as Skin TacTM under the adhesive pad, prior to removing the liner.
+Allow it to dry.

+7a.
 Remove adhesive pad liner.
-Hold sensor in place and gently remove liner from under adhesive pad. - 7b.
-Press entire adhesive pad to skin.
+Hold sensor in place and gently remove adhesive liner from under adhesive pad.

+7b.
+Press entire adhedive pad to skin.
 Firmly press adhesive against skin and smooth entire adhesive pad so it sticks to skin.

-Note: EnliteTM adhesive is pressure-sensitive.
-Continue applying pressure to ensure sensor remains inserted in skin for whole 6 days of wear. - 8a.
+Note: The Guardian[TM] sensor adhesive is sensitive to pressure.
+Continue applying pressure on the adhesive to ensure that the sensor remains inserted in the skin for 7 days of wear.

+8a.
 Untuck adhesive tab.
-Untuck adhesive tab from under sensor connector - 8b.
+Untuck adhesive tab from under sensor connector.

+8b.
 Straighten adhesive tab.
 Straighten adhesive tab so it lies flat against your skin, but do not remove adhesive liner yet.

-Taping the Sensor

-1. Remove liner marked 1 from overtape.
-Do not remove two smaller liners marked 2 from sides of overtape.

-Tape is over both sensor and skin

-- 3. Stretch remaining part of overtape around sensor connector so that overtape sticks to curved adhesive pad and does not block sensor connector and snaps.
-Continue to press overtape to your skin to help ensure that it sticks securely. - 4.
-Remove two liners marked 2 from the sides of the overtape and press adhesive against the skin. - 5.
-This image is an example of overtape applied correctly.
-Sensor connector and snaps are not covered and appear in opening of overtape.

-Connecting the Transmitter

-- 1. With one hand, hold sensor in place.
-With other hand, connect transmitter to sensor. - 2.
-You will hear a faint "click" indicating that two components are connected.
-Check for a green light to flash on transmitter. - 3.
-Remove liner on adhesive tab. - 4.
-Fold adhesive tab over and onto transmitter.
-Important: Be careful not to pull adhesive tab too tightly or it may cause transmitter to pull from sensor connector. - 5.
-Press adhesive onto transmitter.
+TAPING YOUR SENSOR

+1. Remove liner 1.

+2. Apply tape as shown and press down firmly.

+Both

+skin are

-Connector and snaps in hole of tape
+in hole of tape.